Please find below a few of the most common questions asked about charitable giving and the Burlington Foundation.

 Your friends and family can be involved during your lifetime and after.
 You can designate one or more people to participate in on-going fund decisions.
 By inspiring and rallying friends and family members to your cause during your lifetime, they often continue to build on the legacy you established with your fund.

-Based upon the capital in the fund a modest fee is charged by Burlington Foundation to recover the administration and investment management.
-The fees are calculated as follows:
+Based upon the capital in the fund, a modest fee is charged by Burlington Foundation to recover the administration and investment management.

 Yes.
 Our professionally managed pool–consisting of more than 82 funds–currently totals approximately $11 million dollars.
 Working with several investment management firms, the Foundation pools all funds to maximize the potential for earned income.
 Read more about how we invest funds here.

 The goal of the Foundation’s Investment Policy is to optimize total returns and maximize distributions, while at the same time ensuring the protection of capital against inflation.